The Graduate School application process, which is required for the M.A. and graduate diploma programs, is described at this link.

 - If your application is accepted, you will receive instructions by email about how to register for your first course and an invitation to the student orientation Google Classroom.

-- If there are any issues or questions, a member of the Admissions Team will reach out to you to discuss your application with you.
+- If there are any issues or questions, the Admissions Coordinator will reach out to you to discuss your application with you.

 Once your application has been processed, you can browse our course catalog and choose the course(s) you want to attend.

-Each individual course page contains a registration link; students will register via these links and then receive classroom access information and an invoice for paying tuition via a secure server.
+Each individual course page contains a link to Goldberry, Signum’s registration system, where students will register and pay tuition.
+Registered students will receive classroom access information shortly before classes begin.
+Students can add classes through Friday of the second week of the semester.
 Credit students should plan their course schedules with their Advisors, possibly in consultation with the Academic Mentor.

 One of the most difficult aspects of receiving a college education today is dealing with the cost.
 Even those students who receive financial assistance through scholarships, grants, and loans can often be left holding mountains of debt after they graduate, with immediate pressure to start paying it off.